gregsadetsky/postal-codes/README.md

 Ariel and Greg agreed on March 22nd 2020 to stop sending cards by mail considering everything.
 They will instead send each other a sketch throughout the week, working on it a few minutes per day, one of them working on the sketch on Monday, the other working on Tuesday, etc. on one common topic

-On March 22nd 2020 Greg proposed the next topic for this new format: "What do we owe others?"
+On March 23rd, Ariel and Greg agreed this new project would be called Invocations and the first topic would be Hope.
+The code for this [lives here](https://github.com/gregsadetsky/invocations).